h2-open-source/ToxiChatBot/README.md

 # ToxiChatBot

-A Telegram bot written in JavaScript.
+A Telegram bot written in TypeScript.

 ## To Start: